Financial literacy for kids can start at a young age and take forms that we don't even recognize until years later.

 The day after Halloween, my school would collect candy for a local charity that distributed our donations to homeless kids.
 Growing up with this tradition led me to value sharing some of my adult income with others.
 The feeling of giving to charity and knowing you’re doing good is something that stayed with me from a young age.

 In exchange for making our costumes and chaperoning us on Halloween night, my parents always requested a few of their favorite pieces of candy out of our stuffed pillowcases.
-Instead of paying candy to my parents, today I pay taxes to the government.
-Nothing good comes for free!
+Today, instead of paying candy to my parents, I pay taxes to the government.
+That’s another important component of financial literacy for both kids and adults: Nothing good comes for free!

 Get the Most out of Your Refund — File a Free Federal Tax Return >>

 If I went trick-or-treating without a plan, I ended up in neighborhoods without much candy, climbing up steep driveways for a packet of Nerds.
-As an adult, plans are still important to achieve my financial goals.
-I learned that if there is something you really want to attain, whether it’s a packet of candy or a new car, setting goals is what drives you forward.
+As an adult, I find that plans are still important to achieve my financial goals.
+I learned that if there is something you really want to attain, whether it’s a packet of candy or a new car, setting goals and making plans are what drive you forward.

 Halloween and Financial Literacy for Kids: The Bottom Line

 Trick-or-treating not only resulted in a heavy bag of assorted candy, but also a mind full of financial lessons that would stick with me for life.
 I know that I’ll pass this wisdom down to my own children when the time comes.
 After all, financial literacy is important for all ages.